Punsach/Punsach.github.io/aboutme.md

 subtitle: I am an aspiring Software Developer, Teacher, Technician, and Dancer
 ---

 My name is Puneet Sachdeva.
-I am currently a Computer Science major at Washington University in St. Louis.
-Through middle and high school I participated in math competitions and discovered a love for problem solving.
+I am currently a junior at Washington University in St. Louis.
+Throughout middle and high school I participated in math competitions and discovered a love for problem solving.
 Eventually, I took my first Computer Science course in my sophomore year of high school.
-Ever since I realized how much I could do with my skills in problem solving and programming, I have been hooked.
+When I realized how much I could do with my skills in problem solving and programming, I became hooked.

 In my free time, I work as a Student Technician at Student Technology Services and provide technical support to students and faculty at Washington University.
-I was recently promoted to the Heading Teaching Assistant of Data Structures and Algorithms at my University, and am extremely involved in the curriculum for that course.
+I am very involved in teaching at my university and have served as a Teaching Assistant in a variety of courses including Introduction to Computer Science, Data Structures and Algorithms, and Programming for Technical Interviews.
 Outside of the technical aspects of my life, I am a Captain of the Bhangra team and a volunteer at the local Stray Rescue Animal Shelter.

-**Currently, I am working as the Head Teaching Assistant of Data Structures and Algorithms and am improving the material for the course.
-Additionally, I am working as an instructor for a seminar that prepares students for coding interviews, and working on designing material for the course.**
+**Recently, I served as Head Teaching Assistant of Data Stuctures and Algorithms.
+Additionally, I am the instructor for Programming for Technical Interviews, a course that prepares students for coding interviews.
+This semester I will be one of the Head Teaching Assistants for a brand new Android App Development course I helped design.
+I will also be a TA for Database Management Systems. **

-**Over this past summer I have been a Software Engineering Intern at TripAdvisor on the Core Experience team.
-My work has been primarly in developing the UI through React, integrating optimized GraphQL scripts, and setting up data monitoring using Prometheus.
-I will continue to work part time for TripAdvisor throughout the fall.**
+**Over this past summer I was a Software Engineering Intern at TripAdvisor on the Core Experience team.
+My work was primarly in developing the UI through React, integrating optimized GraphQL scripts, and setting up data monitoring using Prometheus.
+This coming summer I will intern at LinkedIn as a Software Engineering Intern on the Growth and Notifications team.**

 # Skills